 Click here to download an Adobe PDF file of these instructions

 I chose to go with a 1" body lift for several reasons.
 First being that my 285's rubbed off-road a little.
-I couldn't go any higher suspension wise, so it was a no brainer.
+I couldn't go any higher suspension wise.
 I chose to go only 1" because I didn't want to have to extend all kinds of stuff, and I don't really like the look of a huge body lift.
 With the 1" it is barely noticeable, but I now clear my tires easily, so far.
 I bought the parts from 4Crawler Offroad.
 Very high quality stuff, and a really friendly guy to deal with.
 The only setback to doing this lift, is 2 reasons.
-First, there are no commercially available body lift kits made for the 1996-current 4runners.
+First, there are no commercially available body lift kits made for the 1996-2002 4runner models.
 Why?
 Well, for the 1997-current I have no clue.
 But for the 1996, I can tell you why.
 Second reason.
-1996 4Runners have only 8 body mounts, where the 1997 and up have 10.
+1996 4Runner only has 8 body mounts, where the 1997 and up have 10.
 Its like the guys who were responsible for putting the mounts on the truck were on a smoke break and forgot to put the 9th and 10th mount on.
 The hole in the body is there, but no mount on the frame.
 Very odd.
 Also the bolt head and nut aren't metric.
 Every other bolt on the truck is.
 Even more odd.
 There is even a little rubber boot to plug the holes.
 I am dumbfounded by this.
 So, in order to safely lift the vehicle, I needed to put 2 new body mounts on myself.
 I will tell you about how I did the mounts here in a few days.
 Check back.
 I had a friend come down to give me a hand.
 Josh from the outdoor wire Toyota forums.
 I will explain to you how I did the lift.[Return to the top of this page]

 First thing to do is soak the body mount bolts in some rust penetrant, like PB blaster.
 That will make things much easier.